Mission and vision statements: Do they help your business?

 How important is a mission and vision statement to your business?

-Many say it’s not necessary and many companies are successful without them; they thrive and continue to thrive, it’s pointless spending time and money on writing up a mission and vision statement that has no benefit for the business.
+Many people say it isn't necessary and many companies are successful without them.
+They thrive and continue to do so, so believe it's pointless spending time and money on writing up a mission and vision statement that has no benefit for the business.

-If you are a mission and vision-driven business then you need to consider a few points which will make your company unique and what its meaning and focus are.
+If you're a mission and vision-driven business, you need to consider a few points that will make your company unique, and understand both the business's meaning and focus.

 Do you need a mission and vision statement for your business?